 As noted above, the Company's revolving credit facility currently matures in March 2010.
 As also noted above, the Company first entered into its revolving credit facility in March 2005 with an initial borrowing base of \$18.0 million.
-In November 2005, the amount available under the facility was increased to \$23.0 million.
-In December 2006, the amount available under the facility was increased to \$30.0 million.
+In November 2005, the amount available under the facility was increased to \$30.0 million.
 In July 2007, the amount available under the facility was increased to \$60.0 million and finally in December 2007, the amount available under the facility was increased to \$90.0 million and the maturity date was extended from March 2009 to March 2010.
 In addition to the Company's history of renewals and borrowing base increases with the lender, the Company is currently in compliance with all debt covenants and expects to continue to be in compliance during the balance of 2009.
 As the Company has historically, it continues to make all interest payments on time and since December 2008, has made principal payments of approximately \$30.5 million on its revolving credit facility.
-The Company intends to renew this revolving credit facility.
-Although Gulfport has had preliminary discussions with its lender regarding a renewal and maturity date extension of its revolving credit facility beyond March 31, 2010 and the lender has indicated an intent and willingness to renew and extend the maturity date, no definitive agreement has been reached with respect to a renewal and maturity date extension, applicable interest rate(s), number of lenders involved or other specific terms.
+The Company intends to renew this revolving credit facility beyond March 31, 2010 and the lender has indicated an intent and willingness to renew and extend the maturity date, no definitive agreement has been reached with respect to a renewal and maturity date extension, applicable interest rate(s), number of lenders involved or other specific terms.
+If discussions with the Company's lender are prolonged or unsuccessful, the Company may consider obtaining funds through different banking relationships, offerings of debt or equity securities and/or other means, including the sale of assets.

-On July 10, 2006, Gulfport entered into a \$5 million term loan agreement with Bank of America, N.A. related to the purchase of new gas compressor units.
+On July 10, 2006, Gulfport entered into a \$5.0 million term loan agreement with Bank of America, N.A. related to the purchase of new gas compressor units.
 The loan began amortizing quarterly on March 31, 2007 on a straight-line basis over seven years based on the outstanding principal balance at December 31, 2006.
 The Company makes quarterly principal payments of approximately \$176,000.
-Amounts borrowed bear interest at Bank of America prime (3.25% at March 31, 2009).
+Amounts borrowed bear interest at Bank of America prime (3.25% at June 30, 2009).
 The Company makes quarterly interest payments on amounts borrowed under the agreement.
 The Company's obligations under the agreement are collateralized by a lien on the compressor units.
-As of March 31, 2009, approximately \$3.4 million was outstanding under this agreement, of which \$714,000 and \$2.7 million are included in current maturities of long-term debt and long-term debt, net of current maturities, respectively, on the accompanying consolidated balance sheet.
+As of June 30, 2009, approximately \$3.2 million was outstanding under this agreement, of which \$714,000 and \$2.5 million are included in current maturities of long-term debt and long-term debt, net of current maturities, respectively, on the accompanying consolidated balance sheet.

 (2) In June 2004, the Company purchased the office building it occupies in Oklahoma City, Oklahoma, for \$3.7 million.
 One loan associated with this building matured in March 2006 and bore interest at the rate of 6% per annum, while the other loan matures in June 2011 and bears interest at the rate of 6.5% per annum.
-In addition, the building loans included a loan related to a building in Lafayette, Louisiana, purchased in 1996 to be used as the Company's Louisiana headquarters.
-This loan bore interest at the rate of 5.75% per annum.
-The Company paid this loan in full during the third quarter of 2007, in advance of its February 2008 maturity date.
 The remaining building loan requires monthly interest and principal payments of approximately \$23,000 and is collateralized by the Oklahoma City office building and associated land.